omeka/PythonOmekaApiToCsv/README.md

 At this point, you are prompted to enter an Omeka API key.
 If you are using an API key to export non-public material, enter it now.
 If all of your materials are public, or you only want materials that are public, you may skip this step.

+You will also be prompted to choose a character to use as a separator when multiple values appear in a single cell (for example, when there is more than one text entered for the same element for an item).
+This character should be one that doesn't appear anywhere in the actual data being exported.
+By default, the script will use the | ("pipe") character.

-The script will now generate a series of CSV files for each of your resource types within the directory (/PythonOmekaApiToCsv)
+The script will now generate a series of CSV files for each of your resource types within the current directory.

 Attribution
 ===========

-This script is based on the omekacsv.py which is mantained and was originally developed by Caleb McDaniel, <http://wcm1.web.rice.edu>.
+This script is based on omekacsv.py, originally developed by Caleb McDaniel, <http://wcm1.web.rice.edu>.
 Original code can be found at https://github.com/wcaleb/omekadd

-This script, as with Caleb's, imports the `OmekaClient` class from `omekaclient.py`, which is included in the repo.
-The development repo for the Omeka Client is maintained by [Jim Safley](https://github.com/jimsafley/omeka-client-py), who wrote the original client.